 - Capital gains not generated from transfers of assets (such as lottery prizes).

 - Income allocations, attributions, or imputations, as established by law.

-- Interest and other income generated from transferring the taxpayer’s own capital to an associated company when the capital exceeds three times the associated company’s equity and for the part corresponding to the excess.
+- Interest and other income generated from transferring the taxpayer’s own capital to a related company when the capital exceeds three times the latter’s equity and for the part corresponding to the excess.

 Regarding NRIT, income not obtained through a permanent establishment (PE) is taxed on each individual total or partial accrual of income subject to tax.
 This means that losses cannot be offset against gains.

 Taxable income for non-residents without a PE is generally the gross income stipulated in Spanish PIT law, and no reductions are applicable.
 As a special rule, in the case of provisions of services, technical assistance, installation and assembly work resulting from engineering contracts and, in general, economic activities or operations carried out in Spain without a PE, taxable income is the difference between gross income and the expenses generated by staff, or for the procurement of materials incorporated in the works and supplies, in accordance with the requirements established in the regulations implemented under Spanish NRIT law.

 When calculating the net income of taxpayers without a PE that are resident in other EU member states, a distinction is made between individuals and companies.
 In each case, the tax deductible expenses are established in accordance with the PIT and CIT legislation, respectively.
 In both cases, the taxpayer will need to prove that taxable expenses are directly related to the income obtained in Spain and that they have a direct and indisputable economic link to the activity carried out in Spain.

 PIT is not levied on employment income obtained by persons who are tax resident in Spain for work effectively carried out outside Spain, up to the limit of EUR 60,100, if the following requirements are met:

 - The employee is resident in Spain for tax purposes.